Hades II: Gameplay

 The player move through rooms to gradually descend through the Underworld or fight across the surface.
 After clearing a room, the player is given the room's rewards, allowing them to grow stronger or recover lost health points.
 After clearing a certain number of rooms in a region, the player must fight the bosses of the region to advance to the next: Hecate in Erebus, the sea monster Scylla and two sirens in Oceanus, Cerberus in the Fields of Mourning, Chronos in Tartarus, the Cyclops Polyphemus in Ephyra, Eris in the Rift of Thessaly, Prometheus in Mount Olympus, and Typhon at the Summit.

 If Melinoë loses all her health points while having no "death defiances" left, she is defeated and must return to the Crossroads, which acts as the game's overworld between attempts.
 Here, the player can use items recovered from runs to improve future runs, such as unlocking and upgrading abilities for Melinoë, crafting incantations which enable new features to appear in future runs, or obtaining and upgrading new weapons.
 Melinoë can also interact with the various characters of the Crossroads and improve her bonds with them.
 The player can also romance non-player characters (NPCs) as the plot progresses.

-Returning from Hades is "God Mode", which allows the player to gain more power after each run.
+Returning from Hades is "God Mode", which allows the player to gain more damage resistance after each failed run (20% base value with a 2% increment per failed run up to a total of 80%).